BrandonPCollins/project-5-bookshop/README.md

 ## Key Features

+Brandon's Bookstore contains all the key features one would expect from an e-commerce store as a user, while also providing back-end functionality for the administrative side.
+In concordance with the marking criteria, Brandon's Bookshop features several custom models completely distinct from those showcased within

 ### Full E-Commerce Shopping Site

 As an e-commerce platform, Brandon's Bookstore operates primarily through its online storefront.
 Customers can browse through the extensive collection of books, conveniently place orders, and securely complete transactions without leaving the comfort of their homes.